7 Tools to Sync Microsoft Outlook With Google Calendar

 Microsoft Outlook and Google Calendar both have apps for Android and iOS.
 Installing both apps is a simple solution, but with timely notifications and smart scheduling, you can configure both calendars for specific events.

 Microsoft also introduced shared calendar support to its Outlook client recently.
-Now, your contacts can get access to specific Outlook calendars too.
+Now, your contacts can get access to specific Microsoft Outlook calendars too.

 2. Use the Default iPhone Calendar

-The Calendar app on an iPhone and iPad can display a combined Google Calendar and Outlook Calendar.
+The Calendar app on an iPhone and iPad can display a combined Google Calendar and Microsoft Outlook Calendar.
 Go to Settings > Mail > Accounts > Add Account > Choose both Google and Outlook.com.

 Log-in to both and allow the sync.
 Any events added to either calendar will appear in your Calendar app.

 That’s the productivity question.
 Yes, it can help to keep all your calendars updated but isn’t it another overhead you have to handle?
-Both Outlook and Google support multiple calendars, so using that option may be simpler to managing events on two different services.
+Both Microsoft Outlook and Google support multiple calendars, so using that option may be simpler to managing events on two different services.